 At St Thomas and St Anne's CE Primary School, we ensure that appropriate staff members have access to the information they need in relation to a child's looked after legal status, contact and care arrangements.
-The school has an appointed designated teacher who works with the local authority to promote the educational achievement of registered pupils who are looked after in line with Statutory guidance -
+The school has an appointed designated teacher who works with the local authority to promote the educational achievement of registered pupils who are looked after in line with Statutory guidance - Designated teacher for looked-after and previously looked-after children.

-Statutory guidance -

-Statutory guidance -

-Statutory guidance -